-While I’m generally happy with my ING Direct account for a good portion of my savings, I’m looking to spread the money around to take advantage of some higher interest rates.
-One of the banks I’ve targeted is FNBO Direct, the online arm of First National Bank of Omaha, currently offering 0.70% interest yield as of September 2011.
+While I’m generally happy with my Capital One 360 account for a good portion of my savings, I’m looking to spread the money around to take advantage of some higher interest rates.
+One of the banks I’ve targeted is FNBO Direct, the online arm of First National Bank of Omaha, currently offering 1.60% APY as of March 2018 (subject to change).

 Opening my account at FNBO Direct

 Opening a savings account at any bank takes several days from start to finish, and FNBO Direct is not an exception.